TugberkRepo/API_Market_Research/README.md

 ---

 Enjoy using this Dockerized Product Data Project!
-If you have questions or suggestions, open an issue or PR.
 Happy coding!